tylerharter/cs301-projects/spring19/p8/stage1.md

 ```

 Notice the difference between the previous one and this (names instead
 of IDs).
-This list of dictionaries is extremely vital for almost all
+This list of dictionaries is vital for almost all of the
-of the following questions.
+following questions.

 We recommend you get the translation from ID to name working for title
 before you start trying to translate actors and directors.